Feminine beauty ideal: Black women in Africa and North America

 As racial minorities in the United States, African Americans were historically pressured by white beauty ideals that conflict with their own natural features and beauty ideals.
 Paradoxically, Makkar and Strube observe that modern-day black women view themselves more favorably than white women, and are less likely than them to pursue the conventional beauty ideal.
 Makkar and Strube asked black women with both low and high self esteem to judge themselves in relation to images of white and black supermodels.
 Both low and high-self esteem black women rated themselves as more attractive than the white models, but less attractive than the black models.
 However, women with stronger black identity perceived themselves as substantially more attractive.
 The authors found that black women who have a stronger sense of black identity were less likely to be impacted by external beauty ideals than black women with a weaker sense of black identity, which suggests an explicit rejection of white beauty standards.

-Colourism can be defined as discrimination towards people within the same racial or ethnic group or community based on the shade of one's colour.
-Colourism can also affect Latin Americans, East Asians, South Asians, and even Europeans, leading to complexion discrimination.
+Colourism can be defined as discrimination towards people within the same racial or ethnic group or community based on the shade of one's skin colour.
+Colourism can also affect Latin Americans, East Asians, South Asians, and Europeans, leading to complexion discrimination.

 Colourism in the United States dates back to during slavery, where lighter-skinned men or women were required to work indoors while the darker-skinned individuals were to work out on the fields.
 The shade of their skin colour determined their job as well as the treatment they were to receive.

-In the documentary film Dark Girls, interviews of black women in the documentary shine light on the unspoken topic of colourism.
+In the documentary film Dark Girls, interviews with black women illustrate the topic of colourism.
 Experiences and experiments mentioned in the film conclude how women of darker skin suffered socially, mentally, and personally.
 Some of the women in the film mention how they did not see themselves as beautiful because of their darker skin.

 In Flash of the Spirit, Robert Farris Thompson discusses the ancient beauty ideals for African women.
 The ideals were there were no ideals.
 Beauty was rarely accepted if you were "too perfect" or "overly handsome".
 Being "too much" of something was a red flag because it threw off the spectrum according to Yoruba society.
 It was called "iwontunwonsi".
 This is the opposite of what the standards for society are today because they set a middle ground to compare people to, yet the middle ground consists of high standards.